top of page

 • 3 min read

-Grief does not follow a timeline after loss.
-For some people, the intensity softens over time; for others, it remains close to the surface long after the loss has occurred.
+Grief does not follow a timeline.
+For some people the intensity softens over time.
+For others it stays close to the surface, long after the loss itself.

 When grief feels harder to carry

-Prolonged grief can follow significant losses, including relationship endings, pregnancy loss, changes in health, identity shifts, or major life transitions.
-Adjustment may feel more difficult when the loss occurs alongside other stresses, such as traumatic circumstances, limited support, or multiple losses close together.
+Many kinds of loss can lead to prolonged grief, the end of a relationship, pregnancy loss, changes in health, identity shifts, or major life transitions.
+Adjustment can feel more difficult when the loss occurs alongside other stresses, such as traumatic circumstances, limited support, or multiple losses close together.
 Previous experiences of trauma, anxiety, or depression can also influence how grief is felt.

 Some people notice: